The tabbed sections below outlines our support processes and recommended best practices for managing Cases with Genesys Customer Care.

 Login to My Support and select any of your Cases that have a non-closed status.
 Click on the Request Chat button.

 A Chat window will display.
-Chat will then begin by contacting the Case Owner to see your assigned Customer Care specialist is available for Live Chat.
-If the specialist is available, you will get a message and the Start Chat button will be enabled in the Chat window.
+Chat will then begin by contacting the Case Owner (or an available agent, if the case owner is unavailable).
+Once a specialist is available, the chat will be routed to the specialist.

-You can then begin to Chat with your Case Owner.
+You can then begin to Chat with your Case Owner (or an available agent, if the case owner is unavailable).

 If the Case doesn't have a Case Owner